Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 The way it was used in Battlefield: Bad Company 2 is quite interesting.
 First, all of geometry is rendered, but instead of calculating lighting immediatelly, we save information about each pixel in textures, to calculate lighting later.
 After all geometry was rendered, we calculate lighting for all pixels with compute shader.
 One of the benefits for doing that is that you can pre-calculate list of lights that affect each portion of the screen, as by the time all geometry is rendered, you have complete depth buffer and can calculate bounding box of each portion of a screen.

+It is important to note that compute shaders can also be used to perform arbitrary, non-graphics calculations.
+One example would be to fluid simulations.
+You can run such simulation right in your browser - [Approximate grid SPH by michael0884](https://compute.toys/view/1782).

 ## Hardware accelerated raytracing

 Battlefield V (2018) used Hardware accelerated raytracing.